This is Jim Spickard’s courseware site. Here is some information about him.

 I was born and raised in Seattle, before the “coffee era” — and before the gentrification that hit the city sometime after I fled south.
 I got a good education at public schools in the multi-ethnic Central District (Garfield High, class of 1966).
 In college, I discovered peace activism and a life-long concern for social justice.
 I graduated in 1970 with a B.A. in Intellectual History from Stanford and a second “degree” from the Palo Alto Police Department for “willfully and maliciously blocking a public street or sidewalk”.
 I went right into grad school but dropped out after finishing my M.A. because I needed to grow up.
 I worked in various theater companies in the San Francisco area for several years before finishing my Ph.D. in the Religion and Society program of the Graduate Theological Union.

 I taught my first college course in 1973, for the College of Notre Dame in Belmont, California.
 In the years since, I’ve taught courses on anthropology, sociology, philosophy, religious studies, and photography at various schools, including CND, Gavilan College, the Institute for Transpersonal Psychology, Fielding Graduate University, and — since 1989 — at the University of Redlands.
-Most often, I’ve gotten jobs because I can teach research methods and design, though I prefer teaching theory.
+Most often, I’ve gotten jobs because I can teach research methods and design, though I prefer teaching theory, inequality, and the sociology of religion.
 No matter: teaching is a lot of fun.

 At this point, I am:

-- Professor of Sociology & Anthropology at Redlands
+- A recently retired Professor of Sociology & Anthropology at the University of Redlands

-- Secretary/Treasurer of the Redlands Chapter of the AAUP
+- Former Secretary/Treasurer of the Redlands Chapter of the AAUP

-- Click here for open access links to some of my publications.
+- Jim Spickard’s Academic Vita The vita contains open access links to some of my publications.

 Jim (on the right) with his brother Paul, who teaches ethnic history at the University of California at Santa Barbara.